blackberry/ECMA5Extend/README.md

 ### Custom Eventing ###

-Ecma5-extend will automatically install its publish/subscribe system unless one is provided by the developer or inherited from a parent type.
-The ecma5-extend publish/subscribe system can be customized by implementing the following api in a type definition:
+ECMA5-Extend will automatically install its publish/subscribe system unless one is provided by the developer or inherited from a parent type.
+The ECMA5-Extend publish/subscribe system can be customized by implementing the following API in a type definition:

 * *protected* __`publish (event, ...)`__ - emit an event (supports multiple parameters)
 * *public* __`subscribe (event, callback)`__ - subscribe to an event